-I’ve directed fourteen productions of Shakespeare, in theatres and amphitheatres, in chapels and castles, to audiences from 50 people to 900.
-I’ve worked on hundreds of scenes from across the canon in classes and workshops, and in several different languages.
+I’ve directed fourteen productions of plays by Shakespeare, in studios and amphitheatres, in chapels and castles, to audiences from fifty people to a thousand.
+I’ve worked on hundreds of scenes, from all of his plays, in classes and workshops in several different languages.

-Shakespeare is my daily professional companion, and I could not be more fortunate.
-Over more than a decade of teaching Shakespeare for the majority of the year to students and professional actors, and interspersing the focus on Shakespeare with work in acting traditions drawn from across the world of performance, I’ve come to a place of great affinity with Shakespeare’s fundamental theatrical sense; and I’ve developed a methodology of teaching Shakespearean acting which at once springs from tradition, hangs upon the present moment, and forges urgently into the future.
+Shakespeare is my daily professional companion (I could not be more fortunate).
+Over nearly two decades of teaching Shakespearean acting to students and professionals, and interspersing the focus on Shakespeare with techniques from acting traditions drawn from across the world of performance, I’ve come to a place of great affinity with Shakespeare’s fundamental theatrical sense.
+I’ve developed a methodology of teaching Shakespearean acting which at once springs from tradition, hangs upon the present moment, and forges urgently into the future.
 My work concentrates on the psycho-dramatic structures the playwright embeds in his form and language, and on the intimate and truthful relationship between actor and audience.